Get This Sales Funnel Custom Built >> Click Here!

 Let's assume your startup follows the freemium model (I know - not a GREAT way to monetize in terms of SaaS KPIs).

-Freemium is a pricing strategy by which a SaaS KPIs product has a basic free tier and then it also provides premium paid plans for users to get access to additional features.
+Freemium is a pricing strategy by which a SaaS KPIs product has a basic free tier, and it also provides premium paid plans for users to access additional features.

-In this case, a lead refers to free signup while a customer is anyone who converts to a paid plan.
+In this case, a lead refers to a free signup, while a customer is anyone who converts to a paid plan.

 It's worth to mention that there are three keys to success in SaaS:

-Here are the most important metrics KPIs for early-stage startups you need to track consistently.
+Here are the most critical metrics KPIs for early-stage startups you need to track consistently.

 List of top SaaS KPIs

-Here's a list of the top KPIs for early-stage startups that we're going to talk about in this article.
+Here's a list of the top KPIs for early-stage startups that we will discuss in this article.

 C. Marketing and other basic KPIs